Elaine Lindsay

-Elaine Stuart Lindsay (born 1948) is an Australian academic.
+Elaine Stuart Lindsay (born 1948) is an Australian academic whose work has focussed on literature and feminist theology.
 She was instrumental in the development of the Women-Church journal which provided publishing opportunities in feminist theology for Australian women.

 Early life and education

 Elaine Stuart Lindsay was born in 1948 in Adelaide, South Australia.
 She studied at St Peter's Collegiate Girls' School in Adelaide.

 Lindsay has a Bachelor of Arts from Flinders University and a Postgraduate Diploma in Children's Literature from Macquarie University.
 She has a Post-Graduate Certificate in Higher Education from Australian Catholic University.

 She also has a Master of Public Policy, Master of Arts, and PhD from University of Sydney.
 Her thesis was published as Rewriting God: Spirituality in Contemporary Australian Women's Fiction (2000).